Sea lamprey: Invasive species

 Sea lampreys are considered a pest in the Great Lakes region.
-The species is native to the inland Finger Lakes and Lake Champlain in New York and Vermont.
-Whether it is native to Lake Ontario, where it was first noticed in the 1830s, or whether it was introduced through the Erie Canal which opened in 1825 is not clear.
-Improvements to the Welland Canal in 1919 are thought to have allowed its spread from Lake Ontario to Lake Erie, and while it was never abundant in either lake, it soon spread to Lake Michigan, Lake Huron, and Lake Superior, where it decimated indigenous fish populations in the 1930s and 1940s.
+Whether it is native to Lake Ontario, where it was first noticed in the 1830s, or whether it was introduced through the Erie Canal, which opened in 1825 was not clear as of 2007.
+The species was first contained to Lake Ontario due to the natural barrier formed by Niagara Falls.
+However, after the Welland Canal was built in the late 1800s – early 1900s, they were able to bypass Niagara Falls and invade the remaining Great Lakes: Lakes Erie (1921), Michigan (1936), Huron (1937), and Superior (1938), where it decimated indigenous fish populations in the 1930s and 1940s.

 In its original habitats, the sea lamprey coevolved with its hosts, and those hosts evolved a measure of resistance to the sea lampreys.
 However, in the Great Lakes, the sea lamprey attacks native fish such as lake trout, lake whitefish, chub, and lake herring, which historically did not face sea lampreys.
 Elimination of these predators allowed the alewife, another invasive species, to explode in population, with adverse effects on many native fish species.

 The lake trout plays a vital role in the Lake Superior ecosystem.
 The lake trout has traditionally been considered an apex predator, which means that it has no predators.
 The sea lamprey is an aggressive predator by nature, which gives it a competitive advantage in a lake system where it has no predators and its prey lacks defenses against it.
 The sea lamprey played a large role in the destruction of the Lake Superior trout population.
 Lamprey introduction along with poor, unsustainable fishing practices caused the lake trout populations to decline drastically.
 The relationship between predators and prey in the Great Lakes ecosystem then became unbalanced.
 Each individual sea lamprey has the potential of killing 40 pounds of fish through its 12–18 month feeding period.